-TARGET REACH OR DREAM SAFETY Schools you think you will get Schools you have less chance of Schools you feel certain you will into-your qualifications fall in getting into-the admission rate get into-your qualifications the middle of their requirements is less than 20%, and your exceed the requirements for or higher giving you a better qualifications are lower than admission.
-Look for schools than 50% chance of admission. those of students admitted similar to your "reach" schools. previously.
+TARGET REACH OR DREAM SAFETY Schools you think you Schools you have less Schools you feel certain will get into-your chance of getting into-the you will get into-your qualifications fall in the admission rate is less than qualifications exceed the middle of their 20%, and your requirements for requirements or higher qualifications are lower admission.
+Look for giving you a better than than those of students schools similar to your 50% chance of admitted previously. "reach" schools. admission.